cosmos/cosmos/WHITEPAPER.md

 ## Acknowledgements ############################################################

-We thank our friends and peers for assistance in conceptualizing, reviewing, and providing support for our work with Tendermint and Gnuclear.
+We thank our friends and peers for assistance in conceptualizing, reviewing, and providing support for our work with Tendermint and Atom.

 * [Zaki Manian](https://github.com/zmanian) of
   [SkuChain](https://www.skuchain.com/) provided much help in formatting and